-3.3 Coding Text Fields Collected in the 2019 MPC
+3.3 Coding Text Fields Collected in the 2023 MPC

-Standard coding systems supported the coding of free text for the following types data:
+Standard coding systems supported the coding of free text for the following types of data:

-- Medical Conditions-verbatim text coded to the International Classification of Disease (ICD-10); additional classifications of these codes employed Clinical Software Coding (CCSMATCH) during final file preparations - Medical Procedures and Supplies-verbatim text coded to Berenson-Eggers Type of Service (BETOS) codes - Non-Pharmacy Sources of Payment-coded to AHRQ-supplied classification (SOP) - Pharmacy Sources of Payment-coded to AHRQ-supplied classification (RxSOP) - Prescribed Medicines-verbatim text coded to the General Product Identifier (GPI-9) - Separately Billing Doctors-verbatim text recording name, practice, and location information was used to assign an identifier from the National Provider Identifier Registry (NPI) - SBD Specialty-Specialties of SBD were coded to a specialty classification - Location of Service-coded.
+- Medical Conditions-verbatim text coded to the International Classification of Disease (ICD-10); additional classifications of these codes employed a collapsed version of HCUP's Clinical Classifications Software Refined (CCSRMATCH) during final file preparations - Medical Procedures and Supplies-verbatim text coded to Berenson-Eggers Type of Service (BETOS) codes - Non-Pharmacy Sources of Payment-coded to AHRQ-supplied classification (SOP) - Pharmacy Sources of Payment-coded to AHRQ-supplied classification (RxSOP) - Prescribed Medicines-verbatim text coded to the General Product Identifier (GPI-9) - Separately Billing Doctors-verbatim text recording name, practice, and location information was used to assign an identifier from the National Provider Identifier Registry (NPI) - SBD Specialty-Specialties of SBD were coded to a specialty classification - Location of Service-coded.

 Sources of payment (SOP) and SBD information were coded by RTI staff using coding schemes developed and used in previous MPC cycles; sources of payment data (RxSOP) for Pharmacy was coded by SSS staff.
-RTI also completed location of service and CCSMATCH coding as part of file preparations prior to matching.
+RTI also completed location of service and CCSR and CCSRMATCH coding as part of file preparations prior to matching.
 Coding of text descriptions for conditions (ICD-10), and procedures and supplies (BETOS) was completed by Health Care Resolution Service (HCRS), a firm in Laurel, MD, with extensive medical coding experience.
 SSS was responsible for coding prescribed drugs.
-More detailed discussions may be found in Deliverable OP3-30 2019 Coding Plan and Deliverable OP3-28 2019 MPC Plan for Matching MPC to HC Events.
+More detailed discussions may be found in Deliverable OP3-24 2023 Cycle Data Collection Coding and Work Processes Plan and OP3-26 2023 Cycle MPC to HC Events Matching Plan.